perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 chunk B = 0x1ad12b0
 chunk X = 0x1ad15e0
 ```
-It's important to note that because the `.bss` section is part of the binary and there is no PIE, those addresses remain the same.So the address of `songs[0].fd` will always be `0x404078`.
+It's important to note that because the `.bss` section is part of the binary and there is no PIE, those addresses remain the same.
+So the address of `songs[0].fd` will always be `0x404078`.

 After we play song #44 and send our data, this is what the heap looks like: